 “New York’s speakeasies were as remarkable in their mood, tone, and decor as they were in their location,” he explains.
 “Unlike old-fashioned saloons, which had always been comforting in their familiarity, speakeasies were full of surprises.
 The Park Avenue Club, one of the city’s grandest nightclubs, boasted an interior by the famed Viennese designer Joseph Urban and featured an octagonal bar and floor-to-ceiling mirrors.
 The Country Club featured a miniature golf course.
 The Marlborough House, described by some as the ‘crème de la crème’ of New York’s speakeasies, sported a pearl entry buzzer, silver leather banquettes, and a hammered brass ceiling in its upstairs cabaret room.”

 During the “Last Call” episode of Castle, the overseer of an auction house asks if Richard Castle and Kate Beckett have ever heard of Jimmy Walker, and adds that he is not referring to the actor who portrayed J.J. on Good Times.
 Castle immediately answers in the affirmative.
-“Everybody knows Jimmy Walker,” he casually replies.
+“Everybody knows Jimmy Walker,” he replies.
 “The former mayor of New York.
 Took office in 1926, went by the nickname Beau James.
-Famous for being a corrupt politician, renowned womanizer and openly defiant of Prohibition.”
+Famous for being a corrupt politician, renowned womanizer, and openly defiant of Prohibition.”

 In Dry Manhattan, Michael Lerner offers a more detailed biography of the legendary mayor.
 “An energetic, boyish-looking, and impeccably dressed dandy, Walker embodied the cosmopolitan ideal of 1920s New York,” he writes.
 “In contrast to his staid predecessor, he designed his own flashy suits, was said to change his clothes three times a day, and loved to frequent New York’s nightclubs and speakeasies with his mistress while his wife stayed at home on St. Luke’s Place.”

-Jimmy Walker was more of a symbol during his reign as mayor than actual administrator, embarking on long vacations and confining his daily reading to the sports pages of local newspapers.
+Jimmy Walker was more of a symbol during his years as mayor than actual administrator, embarking on long vacations and confining his daily reading to the sports pages of local newspapers.
 Corruption and scandal likewise defined his term in office but his numerous transgressions failed to affect his popularity within the city.
 “His cosmopolitan style, his taste for nightclubs and champagne, his personal flair, and his dapper appearance were as seductive to New Yorkers in the 1920s as was the city nightlife itself,” Lerner explains.

-In the world of Castle, Jimmy Walker utilized underground tunnels to make his way through that city nightlife – as well as hide a secret bounty of 1875 Miriam Scotch Whiskey that serves as the centerpiece of “Last Call” – and it is just one example of how New Yorkers of the time period were, in the words of Richard Castle, “often going to extreme measure to protect their liquid treasure.”
+In the world of Castle, Jimmy Walker used underground tunnels to make his way through that city nightlife – as well as hide a secret bounty of 1875 Miriam Scotch Whiskey that serves as the centerpiece of “Last Call” – and it is just one example of how New Yorkers of the time period were, in the words of Richard Castle, “often going to extreme measure to protect their liquid treasure.”

 During “Last Call,” Richard Castle refers to the Old Haunt as “a proud institution standing up to ruthless gentrification.”
-In reality, however, it was New York City as a whole that played that role during the era of Prohibition.
+In reality, it was New York City as a whole that played that role during the era of Prohibition.

-“As the cultural rebellion against Prohibition expanded to encompass an ever-widening cross-section of the city’s populace, it not only drew away the middle-class New Yorkers whom the dry movement had counted on as stalwart supporters, but also gave the rebellion against the dry laws an air of ‘smartness’ and sophistication rather than criminality,” Michael Lerner maintains in Dry Manhattan.
+“As the cultural rebellion against Prohibition expanded to encompass an ever-widening cross-section of the city’s populace, it not only drew away the middle-class New Yorkers whom the dry movement had counted on as stalwart supporters, but also gave the rebellion against the dry laws an air of ‘smartness’ and sophistication rather than criminality,” Michael Lerner writes in Dry Manhattan.
 “For middle-class New Yorkers especially, refusing to comply with the federal Prohibition laws became a form of self-liberation and a way to reinvent oneself within the context of the urban culture of the 1920s.
 By opposing the dry ideal, the inhabitants of the city were now giving notice that they refused to live under any vision of America other than their own.”

 Prohibition may have ended in 1933 but the culture it cultivated in New York City still lives on – a unique amalgamation of working class and high society that is capable of bringing together polar opposites like Richard Castle and Kate Beckett, as well as serve as the perfect backdrop to Castle.